 Election security is fundamental to ensuring that every vote - and therefore every voice - matters.
 That is why the El Paso County Clerk & Recorder's Office continues to invest in multiple levels of security, including equipment.

-El Paso County invested in a new voting system this year as part of the initiative for all Colorado counties to use the same voting system.
+El Paso County invested in a new voting system over the past two years as part of the initiative for all Colorado counties to use the same voting system.
 The move is intended to give voters across the state a similar voting experience, as well as provide for more inter-county technical support.